MMS Marketing 101: Your Complete Guide

 Whether it’s big events like Black Friday and Cyber Monday promotions or an impromptu 24-hour flash sale, MMS messages make your texts stand out in your audience’s notifications, which makes all the difference with time-sensitive sales and deals.

-Abandoned carts are one of the biggest problems for e-commerce businesses, and MMS marketing is a great way to get customers back to their cart to complete a sale.
+An abandoned cart MMS campaign, for instance, is a prime example of how multimedia messaging can be a valuable channel for reengagement efforts.
+Abandoned carts are one of the biggest problems for e-commerce businesses, and MMS marketing is a great way to get customers back on your site to complete a sale.

 Sending a short, simple text to a potential customer’s mobile phone can help resolve abandoned carts in an uncomplicated and impactful way.
 And when you add a visual element highlighting the items they left behind, your personalized message feels tailored to the recipient and catered to their specific needs.

-When you show a subscriber exactly what they were shopping for and remind them of your brand, your MMS stands out among the rest of their text messages.
+All these use cases are designed to reengage with shoppers who have already shown an interest in your brand, and when you show a subscriber an image of exactly what they were shopping for, your MMS can truly stand out among the rest of their text messages.